 Table of Contents

 What makes Pot Roast in an Instant Pot so good?

 Classic pot roast in your Instant Pot?
 Yes, you read that right!
 This Instant Pot roast recipe lets you dig into perfectly seasoned, ultra-tender beef roast with all the extras – potatoes, carrots, onions – in a fraction of the time it used to take.

-Pot roast used to be reserved just for days when you had hours to slow cook a roast in the oven.
+Pot roast used to be reserved for days when you had hours to slow-cook a roast in the oven.
 However, the Instant Pot makes cooking a pot roast much faster.
-Not only that, the pressure cooking process intensifies the flavors of the ingredients and makes the meat unbelievably tender.
+Also, the pressure cooking process intensifies the flavors of the ingredients and makes the meat unbelievably tender.

-If you love comfort foods, especially those that are healthy, this instant pot roast recipe is made for you.
+If you love comfort foods, especially healthy ones, this instant pot roast recipe is for you.
 This easy Instant Pot roast potatoes and carrots recipe makes fall-apart tender beef and vegetables in a flavorful gravy.
 It’s the perfect family-friendly meal for Sunday dinner.